 We aim to hold interviews at least once a week from mid-November.
 If you are successful, you will receive an email inviting you to an interview – interviews are held in one of our Outwood academies or one of our partner schools.
 You will be interviewed by a member of OIE staff and another senior teacher who is an expert in the relevant subject.

 You will be at Sheffield Hallam University every Friday for most of the first placement.
 There will also be regular training and development sessions held at Outwood Institute of Education on Thursdays.
 These work out as being approximately every other week.
 In addition to the Thursday sessions you will also take part in a number of twilight sessions throughout the year.
 The rest of your time will be spent in your placement schools.

 For both of the above programmes, you will be trained as a primary teacher.
-For the PE specialist programme, you will have to undertake a summer school prior to the start of the programme with Sheffield Hallam University (dates are confirmed after Easter, but the summer school will usually cover the last two weeks in August and the first few days in September) – attendance to the summer school is non-negotiable for the primary PE specialist programme, so you should take this into account when applying.
+For the PE specialist programme, you will have to undertake a summer school prior to the start of the programme with Sheffield Hallam University (dates are confirmed after Easter, but the summer school will usually cover the last three weeks in August and the first few days in September) – attendance to the summer school is non-negotiable for the primary PE specialist programme, so you should take this into account when applying.
 In your second placement, you will introduce PE into your training with support of your university tutors and placement staff.

 You can book your skills tests once you have submitted your application through UCAS Teacher Training.
 You can book in advance of this as long as an application is submitted you attend the test centre.

 Two forms of identification – a primary ID such as a passport and a secondary ID; this can be, for example, a debit card

 Proof of your teacher training application.
 The following can be accepted as evidence: